Foundations of Digital Games 2024 Tutorial on Playable Citations

 Eric Kaltman

 Eric Kaltman is an Assistant Professor at the University of Alberta.
-He has published on game citation practices, co-organized a workshop on game citation practices at DIGRA 2023, and was a co-coordinator of both the Software Preservation Network (2021-2023) and its Technological Infrastructure Working Group (2019-present).
+He has published on game citation practices, co-organized a workshop on game citation practices at DIGRA 2023, and is a co-coordinator of both the Software Preservation Network (2021-present) and its Technological Infrastructure Working Group (2019-present).
 Kaltman runs the Software History Futures and Technologies (SHFT) Group that focuses on the creation of new systems for the management, description, and reproduction of historical software and games.
 He also managed the IMLS-funded Game Metadata and Citation Project (GAMECIP) from 2014-2018 that formed the genesis for GISST and this workshop.

 Joseph C. Osborn